sreejithbnaick/dexcount-checker/README.md

 # dexcount-checker

-See how dex method count increases in Android coding
+See how dex method count increases in Android coding.

+If your Android Project Build is giving error on 64k method count, it is high time to understand how method count works and optimize the code.

+(Yes I know, Proguard will automatically handle some of the cases.
+But not all the time).

 ## So how it works